slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Forty is the old age of youth; fifty is the youth of old age."
 -- Victor Hugo [1802]*

-> *"When I was younger, I could remember anything, whether it had happened or not; but my faculties are decaying now and soon I shall be so I cannot remember any but the things that never happened.
-It is sad to go to pieces like this but we all have to do it."
--- Mark Twain [1835]*

-> *"We don’t stop playing because we grow old; we grow old because we stop playing."
+> *"We don’t stop playing because we grow old; we grow old because we stop playing." (...)
+"Youth is wasted on the young."
 -- George Bernard Shaw [1856]*

+> *"Old age is always fifteen years older than I am."
+-- Bernard Baruch [1870]*

 > *"It takes a very long time to become young."
 -- Pablo Picasso [1881]*